 Mitochondria take the front row brunt of what we take in and give out.
 The reason the chronic disease is multifactorial and cumulative is that the damage to mitochondria is multifactorial and cumulative.
 There is almost always a gang of culprits, never a single culprit, when it comes to chronic disease.

 Mitochondrial dysfunction can be influenced by pollution, stress, poor nutrition, compromised air, lack of exercise, dehydration, trauma, strained relationships, lack of purpose and crazy aunts –but the real issue arises when all these factors gang up.
 Anything that undermines the Krebs cycle, the proton engine that oxidizes foods into cellular energy, undermines us.

 Now imagine the gang demanding more ATP, like the Russian guests who demand more vodka to sing and dance through the night.
 The mitochondria need to pummel protons down the Krebs hatch to fulfill our every demand, however fractional and unpredictable, to keep the guests happy.

-We blame heritage more than lifestyle, because lifestyle implies responsibility.
+We blame heritage more than lifestyle because a lifestyle implies responsibility.